pg56714/dcex/README.md

 # dcex - dex & cex trading library

+**Important**: No default broker tags are set.
+You may manually specify a broker tag within function arguments if needed.

-> Forked from [kairosresearchio/krex](https://github.com/kairosresearchio/krex), this project streamlines the [CCXT](https://github.com/ccxt/ccxt) Python library.
+> Forked from [krex](https://github.com/kairosresearchio/krex), a simplified version of the [ccxt](https://github.com/ccxt/ccxt) Python library.

-> As one of the original maintainers, this fork continues active development, building upon the original foundation with enhanced design, unified DEX + CEX support, and fixes for previously unresolved issues.
+> Originally created and maintained by the same contributor, this fork continues active development, building upon the original foundation with enhanced design, unified DEX + CEX support, and fixes for previously unresolved issues.

 A high-performance and lightweight Python library for interacting with cryptocurrency exchanges. dcex offers full synchronous and asynchronous support across major exchanges, designed for speed, modularity, and ease of use.

-**Important**: No default broker tags are set.

 [![Python Version](https://img.shields.io/badge/python-3.12%2B-blue.svg)](https://python.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)